cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The documentation files in the ``docs`` directory are built using Sphinx_:

 ``index.rst``
-   This is the master document,
-   and serves as the main documentation page.
+   This is the main documentation page.
    This file also defines the navigation menu, with links to other documentation pages.
    The *Changelog* menu entry